Anilpatil40/CustomDialog/README.md

 # CustomDialog

-This is CustomDialogue for beatiful view
+This is CustomDialogue for beatifull view

 Screenshots :